donaldboulton/publiuslogic/src/pages/blog/gatsby-react-scroll-toTop.md

 `
 ```

-I am going to us this for a scroll to bottom also which is visible at the top of the page and disappears at 50% of the page, as the Scroll toTop appears.
+I am going to use this for a scroll to bottom also which is visible at the top of the page and disappears at 50% of the page, as the Scroll toTop appears.
 I thing that would be cool and original.
 Not static like the Netlify build page has scroll to bottom of the build log or back to top which is pretty Cool.